Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Promise Constraint Satisfaction Problems

-When $P_i = Q_i$, these weak polymorphisms are the polymorphisms studied in the CSP literature (e.g. \cite{Chen:2009}).
-Sadly, when $P_i \neq Q_i$, the weak polymorphisms are no longer easily composable, so we no longer have necessarily that our weak polymorphisms form a clone.
-We still have one key property of a clone, that the weak polymorphisms are closed under projections.
+When $P_i = Q_i$, these polymorphisms are the polymorphisms studied in the CSP literature (e.g. \cite{Chen:2009}).
+Sadly, when $P_i \neq Q_i$, the polymorphisms are no longer easily composable, so we no longer have necessarily that our polymorphisms form a clone. {However,} we still have one key property of a clone, that the polymorphisms are closed under {\emph{projections}\footnote{Also called {\emph{minors}} in the literature.}}.